 Return on investment (ROI)

-Return on investment, or ROI, is a performance metric used in many business areas, but is especially important when it comes to marketing.
+Return on investment, or ROI, is a performance metric used in many business areas.
+It’s especially important when it comes to legal marketing.
 To grow your law firm and keep your business profitable, you’ll need to make sure that you’re getting good returns on the investments you’re making across your marketing initiatives.

 Pay-per-click, or PPC, is an online paid advertising model in which advertisers pay a set amount each time a site visitor clicks on their ad.